pavel-kirienko/o1heap/README.md

   memory allocator to ensure that out-of-memory (OOM) failures provably cannot occur at runtime under any circumstances.

-- The implementation shall be simple and conform to relevant safety-critical coding guidelines.
+- The implementation shall be simple and conform to relevant high-integrity coding guidelines.

 ### Theory